 We always publish our most recent audited accounts on-line.

-We now have over 50,000 active customers, from 173 countries, holding approximately $2 billion in stored bullion.
+We now have over 50,000 active customers, from over 175 countries, holding approximately $2 billion in stored bullion.
 In fact, with more than 32 tonnes of gold and 432 tonnes of silver bullion, BullionVault's customers are already holding significantly larger reserves than most of the world's central banks.

 Our financial strength is formidable.
 Our asset value per £1 ordinary share has grown to over £54, and those assets are denominated in currency balances and our own gold bullion stock, all held at call.